HaireLab/madrean-pines/README.md

 Spatial data outputs are available. < USGS Data Release url > or < databasin.org location >

-Tabular data used to run the model scripts, below:
+Tabular data used to run the model scripts (in folder: data/tab)

-COMING SOON

 #### Terrain + remote sensing predictors